oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 For convenience, you may use the header file included in `quartus_project_files/software` to control your IP from a Nios® 2 or Nios V softcore processor.

 ### Test bench utilities

-> ⚠️ Note for reviewer: This will go in a separate reference design in the future, but I want to get conv2d out since there are many customers asking for it already.

 In this design, pipes are used to transfer data between kernels, and between the design and the testbench (host code).
 An aggregate type (`fpga_tools::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
 To help with this, this reference design uses the `WriteFrameToPipe()` and `ReadFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.